leximch/al-folio/_pages/about.md

 social: false
 ---

 Hi!
-I am an interdisciplinary scholar with a background in anthropology, linguistics, sociology, software development, and literature.
+I am an interdisciplinary anthropologist and gender studies scholar with a background in linguistics, sociology, software development, and literature.

 I am currently working on my M.A. thesis, which draws from affect theory, psychoanalysis, and queer theory in accounting for the social and psychological construction of gender violence in film and media.